PatternsTechGit/PT_ServiceOrientedArchitecture/After/README.md

         //Amount of transaction
         public decimal TransactionAmount { get; set; }

-        //Associcated acocunt of that transaction
+        //Associated account of that transaction
         public Account Account { get; set; }
 }

-// Two posible types of an Trasaction public enum TransactionType
+// Two possible types of a Transaction public enum TransactionType
 {
         Deposit = 0,    // When money is added to account